-We will continue to work remotely on a day-to-day basis, and we will resume our routine monthly inspections in compliance with project and respective state guidelines.
-As our team returns to the office and field, rest assured that our team is doing so while taking all necessary precautionary measures.
-Our team of consultants have been equipped with the knowledge and equipment necessary to represent our clients while maintaining a safe environment in the process.
-Attached are MCC’s Policy and Procedures, Home Office Guidelines, Travel Guidelines, and Site Inspection Guidelines.
+We have returned to routine monthly site inspections in compliance with the project team and respective state guidelines.
+We have also returned to the office with additional precautionary measures in place.
+Our team of consultants has been equipped with the knowledge and equipment necessary to represent our clients while maintaining a safe environment in the process.
+To learn more, please find attached our COVID-19 Policy and Procedures, Home Office Guidelines, and Site Inspection Guidelines.

 We will always remain vigilant, safe, and responsible as we continue together to navigate this unprecedented situation.
-Thank you for the opportunity to serve you, especially in this challenging time.
+Thank you for the opportunity to serve you, especially during this challenging time.

 The following is an update regarding the impacts we are finding related to COVID-19, please share with your colleagues.
 We are taking the following actions:

 We are limiting all in-person meetings inclusive of both internal meetings and meetings with clients.
 We are encouraging all meetings to be conducted via audio or video conferencing.
 We have multiple lines available as needed to meet demand.